vkuprin/learn-kafka-nest/README.md

 # Kafka Microservices Project

-A demonstration of microservices architecture using Apache Kafka for message exchange between services.
+A demonstration of microservices architecture using Apache Kafka for message exchange between services

 ## Architecture